mlshohet/security-workshop/README.md

 # security-client-exercise
-For Udemy course - Security

-Run in conjunction with security-server-exercise repo
+To be run in conjunction with security-workshop-server repo